exercism/terraform/README.md

 - Create an IAM user called `tooling-public-write-user`
 - Give them no permissions (these will be set by terraform)
-- Set programatic access and save the keys for later.
+- Set programatic access and save the keys to add to GitHub

-### Create a ECR public-write user for tooling
+### Create a public-write user for tooling

 - Create an IAM user called `github-deploy`
 - Give them no permissions (these will be set by terraform)
+- Set programatic access and save the keys to add to GitHub

+### Create a public-write user for lambda

+- Create an IAM user called `lambda-public-write-user-public-write-user`
+- Give them no permissions (these will be set by terraform)
-- Set programatic access and save the keys for later.
+- Set programatic access and save the keys to add to GitHub

 ### Create state bucket